tsmaster/TessPuzzles/README.md

 # TessPuzzles

-This is a set of tools for procedurally generating PDFs or SVGs (TODO) that can be cut by laser cutters or laser cutting services.
+This is a set of tools for procedurally generating tessellation style puzzles, and rendering them as PDFs or SVGs that can be cut by laser cutters or laser cutting services.